 The crunch of gravel caught her ears.
 They must have seen her.
 She smiled for a millisecond.
 Oh no, they’re not slowing down.
 She turned to leap away.

 A horrible thunk resounded, and brakes squealed.
 Tires skidded on the gravel, but the tow truck slid to a stop.
 Joshua Lawrence slipped out the driver’s door and took a couple hesitant steps around the front of his vehicle.

-Near the right headlight was a dent, filled with what looked like mud.
+Near the right headlight was a dent filled with what looked like mud.
 A few leaves stuck out of the truck’s grill.
 He took a swig from a flask and stared into the dark.
-Something had been standing there, he was sure of it.
+Something had been standing there.
+He was sure of it.
 But what?
-Running his hand along the bumper, he steadied himself as the world moved at random around him.
+Running his hand along the bumper, he steadied himself as the world moved randomly around him.
 “Hello,” he called out.